This text is translated into Russian by google automatic human level neural machine.

 We went to dinner and listen to the amazing stories of the old hunter Evgeny - about meetings with the wild inhabitants of these places, the beasts.
 Early in the morning we took a reverse course to Khabarovsk, ahead of us we were waiting for three hundred kilometers of road, and new trips.

 Help East Russia.

-The state natural national park "Anyuisky" is located in the Nanaian district of the Khabarovsk Territory.
-Formed 15 December 2007 year.
-Located on the right bank of the Amur River, in the lower reaches of Anyui, occupies the site of the Sikhote-Alin mountains, the least altered by human activity.
-The territory of the park is 429,37 thousand hectares.
-Vegetation is represented by broad-leaved forests and dark coniferous taiga (mainly Korean cedar).
+The State Natural National Park "Anyuyskiy" is located in the Nanai District of the Khabarovsk Territory.
+Formed on December 15, 2007.
+Located on the right bank of the Amur River, in the lower reaches of Anyui, occupies the site of the Sikhote-Alin mountains, least changed by human activity.
+The area of the park is 429,37 thousand hectares.
+The vegetation is represented by deciduous forests and dark coniferous taiga (mainly Korean cedar).

-"The Anui River basin is one of the key landscape areas of the central Sikhote-Alin.
-Here you can find almost all the main landscapes of the Priamurye from the mountain tundra to the flood plain of the Amur River.
-In Anyua and its tributaries spawns chum and pink salmon.
-Cedar-broad-leaved forests provide fodder for Himalayan and brown bears, wapiti, wild boar and Amur tiger.
+“The Anyui River basin is one of the key landscape areas of the central Sikhote-Alin.
+Almost all the main landscapes of the Amur region, from mountain tundras to the floodplain of the Amur River, are found here.
+Chum salmon and pink salmon spawn in Anyuya and its tributaries.
+Cedar-deciduous forests provide food for the Himalayan and brown bears, red deer, wild boar and the Amur tiger.
 The habitats of this predator occupy more than two thirds of the territory of the national park.
-About 12-15 striped cats live in the park permanently.
+About 12-15 tabby cats live in the park permanently.
 This is their home.
-Also, the park plays the role of an ecological corridor connecting the habitats of the northern tiger group with the rest of the range.
+The park also plays the role of an ecological corridor connecting the habitats of the northern group of tigers with the rest of the range.